Candy, Vitamin or Painkiller: Which One Is Your Product?

 Vitamins Can Be Painkillers Too

-If your product is a vitamin, then can be hard to sell it.
-People will tell you things like “I think that’s a great idea” or “I could totally see myself using that”.
+If your product is a vitamin, then it can be hard to sell.
+People will tell you “I think that's a great idea” and then forget about it.

 But vitamins can become painkillers.